dobrushina/dobrushina.github.io/index.md

 I offer long-term psychological therapy and single or series of consultations on specific topics, such as autism and ADHD post-diagnosis support, parenting children with special needs, or understanding the way your brain works for professional orientation.
 If you are interested in working with me, I would be happy to meet for an initial free 15-minute consultation to see how I can help.

 My rates start from £100 per session and depend on the type of work.
 I accept private insurance.

+Currently, I have no availability for new clients.
+Please get in touch with me if you are interested in joining my waiting list.